VisActor/VChart/docs/assets/option/en/component/data-filter-component-common/data-filter-base-component.md

 #${prefix} auto(boolean) = false

 Whether it is in automatic mode.
-After opening, the component will not cause scaling of the axis, and configurations such as `end` and `roam` that may cause scaling will be ignored, and the component can automatically disappear.
+After opening, the component will not cause scaling of the axis, and configurations such as `end`、`roam`、`minSpan`、`maxSpan`、`minValueSpan`、`maxValueSpan` that may cause scaling will be ignored, and the component can automatically disappear.
 Supported since version `1.4.0`.

 #${prefix} zoomLock(boolean) = false
 Whether to lock the size of the selection area (or data window).
 Supported since version `1.5.1`.